ooiyeefei/cv-processing-gcp/README.md

 ### Part 2 - Parallel Processing:

 - Create Cloud Run jobs to process the chunks in parallel.
-(Use Cloud Workflow to manage cloud run jobs as part of workflow.
-Configure auto scaling to scale basedo n load.
+Use Cloud Workflow to manage cloud run jobs as part of workflow.
+Configure auto scaling to scale based on load.

 ### Part 3 - Ordering and Combining back results
-- When all jobs are done > trigger an 'video merge job' that runs to retrieve each chunk's result, based on the ordering/IDs, writing back the annotated frames and get the final video.
+- When all the jobs are completed > trigger an 'video merge job' that runs to retrieve each chunk's result, based on the ordering/IDs, writing back the annotated frames and get the final video.
 - Cloud Storage bucket will store the manifest, split_chunks/, processed_chunks/ (annotated chunks), and final merged video.

 - Example of each request's folder: